MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/vscode/How-To-Replicate-the-ISE-Experience-In-VSCode.md

   For more information, see [the VS Code documentation][03].

-- Disable the Debug Console
+- Using the Debug Console

-  If you only plan on using VS Code for PowerShell scripting, you can hide the **Debug Console** since it'sn't used by the PowerShell extension.
-To do so, right click on **Debug Console** then click on the check mark to hide it.
+  The PowerShell extension uses the built-in debugging interface of VS Code to allow for debugging of PowerShell scripts and modules.

+  For more information about debugging PowerShell with Visual Studio Code, see [Using VS Code][10].

 ## More settings